DordStream/DordStream-/README.md

 }
 ```

-3. The following code retrieve and display the recent posts on the website using recentposts tag.
+3. The following code retrieve and display the recent posts on the website using recentposts tag.(Html)
 ```htm
 <ul id="slider3">
 <recentposts ds-count="8" ds-title-length="30" ds-content-length="50" id="callbacks1_s0">